Clove oil is a natural remedy that’s used to soothe a toothache.

-Years ago, people who were suffering with nasty toothache used to place whole cloves onto the tooth for their soothing properties, but nowadays clove oil is a much more convenient remedy for those cavities!
+Years ago, people who were suffering from nasty toothache used to place whole cloves onto the tooth for their soothing properties, but nowadays clove oil is a much more convenient remedy for those cavities!

-If you’re suffering with temporary toothache and are looking for a natural way to ease your pain before you can get to the dentist for treatment, a few drops of clove oil can help to keep your pain under control.
+If you’re suffering from temporary toothache and are looking for a natural way to ease your pain before you can get to the dentist for treatment, a few drops of clove oil can help to keep your pain under control.

 It doesn’t just work as an anaesthetic, but it also has antiseptic properties, helping to combat bacteria that can irritate your teeth.

-Clove oil is perfect for those who are looking for fast acting tooth pain relief and want to use a natural remedy to ease their pain so they can get back to normal.
+Clove oil is perfect for those who are looking for fast-acting tooth pain relief and want to use a natural remedy to ease their pain so they can get back to normal.

 There are a couple of ways you can use clove oil for toothache, you just need to choose the one that’s best for you!